nguyenkhanhquy/nguyenkhanhquy/README.md

 # Welcome to the nguyenkhanhquy source code repository

-Hello there! 👋 I'm Nguyen Khanh Quy, an information technology student specializing in software technology, and I am a technology enthusiast.
+Hello there! 👋 I'm Nguyen Khanh Quy, an Information Technology student at the HCMC University of Technology and Education.
 I have a passion for creating innovative solutions and exploring new technologies to address real-world problems.

 ## Source Code Repositories